scotthammel/kickstarter-analysis/README.md

 <img width="569" alt="Outcomes_vs_Goals" src="https://user-images.githubusercontent.com/77898345/111059501-c233d800-845b-11eb-839a-f40e6682ba3b.png">

 ### Challenges and Difficulties Encountered
--There were a couple challenges discovered during the analysis.
+- There were a couple challenges discovered during the analysis.
 First, understanding the correct Excel functions and where to use it.
 Second, there was difficulty converting the "deadline" and "launched date" into readable format for Louise.
 This allowed her to view clearly what date the campaign was created and the date it ended.
 This analysis will give Louse a better understanding of the average successful campaign length.

 ## Results